developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 ### Code39

-**Length1 [endnote1] -** To decode a Code 39 symbol with a specific length range set this value to the lower limit.
-For example, to decode Code 39 symbols containing between 8 and 24 characters, set this value to 8.
+**Length1 [endnote1] -** To decode a Code 39 symbol with a specific length range, set this value to the lower limit.
+For example, to decode Code 39 symbols containing between 8 and 24 characters, this value would be set to 8.

 **Length2 [endnote1] -** To decode a Code 39 symbol with a specific length range set this value to the upper limit.
-For example, to decode Code 39 symbols containing between 8 and 24 characters, set this value to 24.
+For example, to decode Code 39 symbols containing between 8 and 24 characters, this value would be set to 24.

 **Verify Check Digit -** Enable this feature to check the integrity of all Code 39 symbols to verify that the data complies with a specified check digit algorithm.
 The digital scanner decodes only those Code 39 symbols that include a modulo 43 check digit.
 Enable this feature only if the Code 39 symbols contain a modulo 43 check digit.

 **Report Check Digit -** Transmit Code 39 data with or without the check digit.
-A check in the checkbox indicates to send Code 39 data with check digit.
+A check in the checkbox will send Code 39 data with a check digit.

 **Full Ascii -** Code 39 Full ASCII is a variant of Code 39 that pairs characters to encode the full ASCII character set.
-To enable or disable Code 39 Full ASCII.
+Check this checkbox to enable Code 39 Full ASCII.

-**Redundancy -** Sets the reader to read the bar code twice before accepting data.
-A check in the checkbox indicates that redundancy is enabled.
+**Redundancy -** Sets the reader to read the barcode twice before accepting data.

 **Convert Code39 To Code32 -** Code 32 is a variant of Code 39 used by the Italian pharmaceutical industry.
-Scan the appropriate bar code below to enable or disable converting Code 39 to Code 32.
+Scan the appropriate barcode below to enable or disable converting Code 39 to Code 32.

-**Report Code32 Prefix -** Scan the appropriate bar code to enable or disable adding the prefix character "A" to all Code 32 bar codes.
+**Report Code32 Prefix -** Scan the appropriate barcode to enable or disable adding the prefix character "A" to all Code 32 barcodes.

 **Security Level -** Options: Security level 0, Security Level 1, Security Level 2 and Security Level 3.

 ### Discrete 2 of 5

-**Length1 [endnote1] -** To decode a Discrete 2 of 5 symbol with a specific length range set this value to the lower limit.
-For example, to decode Discrete 2 of 5 symbols containing between 4 and 12 characters, set this value to 4.
+**Length1 [endnote1] -** To decode a Discrete 2 of 5 symbol with a specific length range, set this value to the lower limit.
+For example, to decode Discrete 2 of 5 symbols containing between 4 and 12 characters, this value would be set to 4.

-**Length2 [endnote1] -** To decode a Discrete 2 of 5 symbol with a specific length range set this value to the upper limit.
-For example, to decode Discrete 2 of 5 symbols containing between 4 and 12 characters, set this value to 12.
+**Length2 [endnote1] -** To decode a Discrete 2 of 5 symbol with a specific length range, set this value to the upper limit.
+For example, to decode Discrete 2 of 5 symbols containing between 4 and 12 characters, this value would be set to 12.

-**Redundancy -** Sets the reader to read the bar code twice before accepting data.
-A check in the checkbox indicates that redundancy is enabled.
+**Redundancy -** Sets the reader to read the barcode twice before accepting data.

 ------

 ### Interleaved 2 of 5

-**Length1 [endnote1] -** To decode an Interleaved 2 of 5 symbol with a specific length range set this value to the lower limit.
-For example, to decode Interleaved 2 of 5 symbols containing between 4 and 12 characters, set this value to 4.
+**Length1 [endnote1] -** To decode an Interleaved 2 of 5 symbol with a specific length range, set this value to the lower limit.
+For example, to decode Interleaved 2 of 5 symbols containing between 4 and 12 characters, this value would be set to 4.

-**Length2 [endnote1] -** To decode an Interleaved 2 of 5 symbol with a specific length range set this value to the upper limit.
-For example, to decode Interleaved 2 of 5 symbols containing between 4 and 12 characters, set this value to 12.
+**Length2 [endnote1] -** To decode an Interleaved 2 of 5 symbol with a specific length range, set this value to the upper limit.
+For example, to decode Interleaved 2 of 5 symbols containing between 4 and 12 characters, this value would be set to 12.

-**Redundancy -** Sets the reader to read the bar code twice before accepting data.
-A check in the checkbox indicates that redundancy is enabled.
+**Redundancy -** Sets the reader to read the barcode twice before accepting data.

 ------

 ### Check Digit

-**No Check Digit -** A check digit is not used..
+**No Check Digit -** A check digit is not used.

-**USS Check Digit -** Select to check the integrity of all Interleaved 2 of 5 symbols to verify the data complies with either the Uniform Symbology Specification (USS) check digit algorithm.
+**USS Check Digit -** Select to check the integrity of all Interleaved 2 of 5 symbols to verify the data complies with the Uniform Symbology Specification (USS) check digit algorithm.

-**OPCC Check Digit -** Select to check the integrity of all Interleaved 2 of 5 symbols to verify the data complies with either the Optical Product Code Council (OPCC) check digit algorithm.
+**OPCC Check Digit -** Select to check the integrity of all Interleaved 2 of 5 symbols to verify the data complies with the Optical Product Code Council (OPCC) check digit algorithm.

 **Report Check Digit -** Transmit Interleaved 2 of 5 data with or without the check digit.
-A check in the checkbox indicates to send I2of5 data with check digit.
+A check in the checkbox sends I2of5 data with check digit.

-**Convert ITF-14 To EAN13 -** Convert 14-character Interleaved 2 of 5 bar codes to EAN-13, and transmit as EAN-13.
-The Interleaved 2 of 5 bar code must be enabled and must have a leading zero and a valid EAN-13 check digit.
-A check in the checkbox indicates that the option is enabled.
+**Convert ITF-14 To EAN13 -** Convert 14-character Interleaved 2 of 5 barcodes to EAN-13, and transmit as EAN-13.
+The Interleaved 2 of 5 barcode must be enabled and must have a leading zero and a valid EAN-13 check digit.

 ------

 ### Code11

-**Length1 [endnote1] -** To decode a Code 11 symbol with a specific length range set this value to the lower limit.
-For example, to decode Code 11 symbols containing between 4 and 12 characters, set this value to 4.
+**Length1 [endnote1] -** To decode a Code 11 symbol with a specific length range, set this value to the lower limit.
+For example, to decode Code 11 symbols containing between 4 and 12 characters, this value would be set to 4.

-**Length2 [endnote1] -** To decode a Code 11 symbol with a specific length range set this value to the upper limit.
-For example, to decode Code 11 symbols containing between 4 and 12 characters, set this value to 12.
+**Length2 [endnote1] -** To decode a Code 11 symbol with a specific length range, set this value to the upper limit.
+For example, to decode Code 11 symbols containing between 4 and 12 characters, this value would be set to 12.

-**Redundancy -** Sets the reader to read the bar code twice before accepting data.
-A check in the checkbox indicates that redundancy is enabled.
+**Redundancy -** Sets the reader to read the barcode twice before accepting data.

 **Verify Check Digit -** Check the integrity of all Code 11 symbols to verify that the data complies with the specified check digit algorithm.
-This selects the check digit mechanism for the decoded Code 11 bar code.
+This selects the check digit mechanism for the decoded Code 11 barcode.

 **No Check Digit -** Do not verify check digit.

-**One Check Digit -** Bar code contains one check digit.
+**One Check Digit -** Barcode contains one check digit.

-**Two Check Digits -** bar code contains two check digits.
+**Two Check Digits -** Barcode contains two check digits.

 **Report Check Digit -** Transmit Code 11 data with or without the check digit.
-A check in the checkbox indicates to send Code 11 data with check digit.
+A check in the checkbox sends Code 11 data with a check digit.

 ### Code93

-**Length1 [endnote1] -** To decode a Code 93 symbol with a specific length range set this value to the lower limit.
-For example, to decode Code 93 symbols containing between 4 and 12 characters, set this value to 4.
+**Length1 [endnote1] -** To decode a Code 93 symbol with a specific length range, set this value to the lower limit.
+For example, to decode Code 93 symbols containing between 4 and 12 characters, this value would be set to 4.

-**Length2 [endnote1] -** To decode a Code 93 symbol with a specific length range set this value to the upper limit.
-For example, to decode Code 93 symbols containing between 4 and 12 characters, set this value to 12.
+**Length2 [endnote1] -** To decode a Code 93 symbol with a specific length range, set this value to the upper limit.
+For example, to decode Code 93 symbols containing between 4 and 12 characters, this value would be set to 12.

-**Redundancy -** Sets the reader to read the bar code twice before accepting data.
-A check in the checkbox indicates that redundancy is enabled.
+**Redundancy -** Sets the reader to read the barcode twice before accepting data.

 ------

 ### Code128

-**Length1 [endnote1] -** To decode a Code 128 symbol with a specific length range set this value to the lower limit.
-For example, to decode Code 128 symbols containing between 4 and 12 characters, set this value to 4.
+**Length1 [endnote1] -** To decode a Code 128 symbol with a specific length range, set this value to the lower limit.
+For example, to decode Code 128 symbols containing between 4 and 12 characters, this value would be set to 4.

-**Length2 [endnote1] -** To decode a Code 128 symbol with a specific length range set this value to the upper limit.
-For example, to decode Code 128 symbols containing between 4 and 12 characters, set this value to 12.
+**Length2 [endnote1] -** To decode a Code 128 symbol with a specific length range, set this value to the upper limit.
+For example, to decode Code 128 symbols containing between 4 and 12 characters, this value would be set to 12.

-**Redundancy -** Sets the reader to read the bar code twice before accepting data.
-A check in the checkbox indicates that redundancy is enabled.
+**Redundancy -** Sets the reader to read the barcode twice before accepting data.

 **Enable EAN128 -** Set the EAN128 subtype.
 A check in the checkbox indicates that the option is enabled.

 **Enable ISBT128 -** Set the ISBT128 subtype.
 A check in the checkbox indicates that the option is enabled.

-**Enable Plain Code128 -** Enables other (non EAN or ISBT) Code 128 subtypes.
-A check in the checkbox indicates that redundancy is enabled.
+**Enable Plain Code128 -** Enables other (non-EAN or ISBT) Code 128 subtypes.

 **ISBT128 Concat Mode -** Select an option for concatenating pairs of ISBT code types:

-**Concat Mode Never -** Do not concatenate pairs of ISBT codes encountered.
+* **Concat Mode Never -** Do not concatenate pairs of ISBT codes encountered.

-**Concat Mode Always -** There must be two ISBT codes in order to decode and perform concatenation.
+* **Concat Mode Always -** There must be two ISBT codes in order to decode and perform concatenation.
 Does not decode single ISBT symbols.

-**Concat Mode Auto -** Decodes and concatenates pairs of ISBT codes immediately.
+* **Concat Mode Auto -** Decodes and concatenates pairs of ISBT codes immediately.
 If only a single ISBT symbol is present, the device must decode the symbol the number of times set via Redundancy - Code128 before transmitting its data to confirm that there is no additional ISBT symbol.

-**Check ISBT Table -** The ISBT specification includes a table that lists several types of ISBT bar codes that are commonly used in pairs.
-If ISBT128 Concat Mode is set, enable Check ISBT Table to concatenate only those pairs found in this table.
+**Check ISBT Table -** The ISBT specification includes a table that lists several types of ISBT barcodes that are commonly used in pairs.
+If ISBT128 Concat Mode is set, enable "Check ISBT Table" to concatenate only those pairs found in this table.
 Other types of ISBT codes are not concatenated.
-A check in the checkbox indicates that redundancy is enabled.

-**Security Level -** The scanner offers four levels of decode security for Code 128 bar codes.
-Select increasing levels of security for decreasing levels of bar code quality.
-There is an inverse relationship between security and scanner aggressiveness, so choose only that level of security necessary for any given application.
+**Security Level -** The scanner offers four levels of decode security for Code 128 barcodes.
+There is an inverse relationship between scanner aggressiveness and security; increasing levels of security lead to decreasing levels of barcode read accuracy.
+Zebra therefore recommends choosing carefully the level of security necessary for any given application:

-**Security Level 0 -** This setting allows the scanner to operate in its most aggressive state, while providing sufficient security in decoding most "in-spec" bar codes.
+* **Security Level 0 -** This setting allows the scanner to operate in its most aggressive state, while providing sufficient security in decoding most "in-spec" barcodes.

-**Security Level 1 -** This setting eliminates most misdecodes.
+* **Security Level 1 -** This setting eliminates most misdecodes.

-**Security Level 2 -** Select this option if Security level 1 fails to eliminate misdecodes.
+* **Security Level 2 -** Select this option if Security level 1 fails to eliminate misdecodes.

-**Security Level 3 -** If Security Level 2 is selected and misdecodes still occur, select this security level.
-Be advised, selecting this option is an extreme measure against mis-decoding severely out of spec bar codes.
-Selecting this level of security significantly impairs the decoding ability of the scanner.
-If this level of security is needed, try to improve the quality of the bar codes.
+* **Security Level 3 -** If Security Level 2 is selected and misdecodes still occur, select this security level.
+Be advised, selecting this option is an extreme measure against mis-decoding severely out-of-spec barcodes.
+Selecting this security level significantly impairs the decoding ability of the scanner.
+If this level of security is required, try to improve the quality of the barcodes.

 ------

 ### Trioptic39

-**Redundancy -** Sets the reader to read the bar code twice before accepting data.
-A check in the checkbox indicates that redundancy is enabled.
+**Redundancy -** Sets the reader to read the barcode twice before accepting data.

 ------

 ### MicroPDF

-**Code 128 Emulation -** Enable this option to transmit data from certain MicroPDF417 symbols as Code 128.
-AIM Code ID Character must be enabled for this option to work.
+**Code 128 Emulation -** Enable this option to transmit data from certain MicroPDF417 symbols as Code 128. **This option requires that AIM Code ID Character be enabled**.

 **Enable Code 128 Emulation** to transmit these MicroPDF417 symbols with one of the following prefixes:

-]C1 if the first codeword is 903 - 905
+* ]C1 if the first codeword is 903 - 905

-]C2 if the first codeword is 908 or 909
+* ]C2 if the first codeword is 908 or 909

-]C0 if the first codeword is 910 or 911
+* ]C0 if the first codeword is 910 or 911

 **Disable Code 128 Emulation** to transmit these MicroPDF417 symbols with one of the following prefixes:

-]L3 if the first codeword is 903-905
+* ]L3 if the first codeword is 903-905

-]L4 if the first codeword is 908 or 909
+* ]L4 if the first codeword is 908 or 909

-]L5 if the first codeword is 910 or 911.
+* ]L5 if the first codeword is 910 or 911.

 ------

 ### Webcode

 Webcode Subtype - Enables the decoding of the GT Webcode subtype.
-A check in the checkbox indicates that the option is enabled.
+A check in the checkbox enables this option.

 ------